SyriusHentschel/Circle-Agency-Website/README.md

 2. Open any HTML file in your browser to view the site locally

 ### Deployment
-The site is deployed on Netlify and can be accessed at [your-netlify-url].
+The site is deployed on Netlify and can be accessed at [https://shcircle-agency.netlify.app](https://shcircle-agency.netlify.app/).

 ## Project Structure